yongan007/inverse_foward_kinematics_Kuka_iiwa/README.md

 # inverse_foward_kinematics_Kuka_iiwa
-KUKA IIWA : Forward and inverse kinematics solution
+KUKA IIWA : Forward and inverse kinematic solutions

 - HW1.m a script file is for solving solutions (forward and inverse kinematics)
 - Tr.m          a function for Transformation matrices